Karen and Dave

 Favourite Ingredient: Elderflower.
 Not only for its beautiful delicate flavour but also for its season.
 I'm keen on home brewing and I love making elderflower fizz.

-When all round good egg Tommy isn’t concocting delicious specials in our kitchen, he volunteers as a Coastguard Rescue Officer, for Her Majesty’s Coastguard, saving lives at sea.
+When all round good egg Tommy isn’t concocting delicious specials in our kitchen, he is Daddy to the equally delicious Beatrice.

 Signature dish: Braised Ox Cheek, Poached Lobster, Bone Marrow Crumb, Shellfish Bisque